 The corresponding preset 2 LED will be lit to show the active patch.
 See chapter 11 for more details.

 Load/save/copy

-To load or save patches, patterns or sequences press or copy patch settings, reset settings or randomise parameter page settings press or chapter 12 for more details.
+To load or save patches, patterns or sequences press or copy patch settings, reset settings or randomise parameter page settings press to copy.
+See chapter 12 for more details.

 Vector morphing